Fix: Battle.Net Error BLZBNTAGT000008A4

 Disable Network Connection

-4. Repeat the same process to disable all the network connections.
+4. Repeat this for all network connections.

 Run Command Prompt as Administrator

-8. Then type the following command:
+8. Type the following command:

 ipconfig /flushdns